OpenSourceDefinition/sos/README-en-GB.md

 ### Suggestions

-- Don't use `<>` in this file, as well as non-ascii symbols in file name.
+- Don't use `<>` in this file, as well as non-ASCII symbols in the file name.
 - If you're using your email as a link, prepend it with `mailto:`.
-- If you are able to, please use your real name and add projects and affiliated organizations in parentheses.
+- If you can, please use your real name and add projects and affiliated organisations in parentheses.
 - Consider sharing this letter on your forums and social media and notify journalists who might be helpful to our cause.

 ## Discussion